HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 specific raw schemas.
 This allows the same review map to symbolize flow stations, piezometers or future observation types once their coordinates are available.

 The HTML map is a figure of control.
-It is generated from the manifest-declared GeoJSON artifacts, colors selected basin contours by area class with light fills and thin edges, and uses separate symbols for selected outlets, rejected outlets when present, flow stations, piezometers and future observation point
+It is built from the manifest-declared GeoJSON artifacts, colors selected basin contours by area class with light fills and thin edges, and uses separate symbols for selected outlets, rejected outlets when present, flow stations, piezometers and future observation point